My Favorite Things

 Fiskar Rotary Cutter

-I also love my Fiskar Rotary Cutter.
+I love my Fiskar Rotary Cutter.
 While the Olfa is a higher quality one and less grip needed, I tend to migrate to using my Fiskar.
 One of the reasons is I cut fabric with both hands.
 On the Olfa, you put the blade on one side (for left handers) and the other (for righties).
 I am constantly using both hands and the Fiskar has the blade in the middle.
 Both of my cutters use 45mm blades (see below) and I put the Olfa blades into my Fiskar (better blades that last longer).

 Replacement Blades